This post was originally published in May 2019 and was updated in December 2020.

 So, is this the whitest sand in the world?

 Apparently, the Guinness Book of Records says it is, and that’s way more official than a hastily made up character on a blog post few people will ever read.
 But can you believe everything you read on the internet?
 Does the Guinness Book of Records even have a “whitest sand” category?
 Rather than just blindly believing and regurgitating what I’d read, I dug a little deeper (figuratively — I was nowhere near Hyams Beach at this point) and was shocked by what I read.
-Apparently, there is no “whitest sand” category in the Guinness Book of Records and some guy in a pub made the whole thing up.
+There is no “whitest sand” category in the Guinness Book of Records and some guy in a pub made the whole thing up.
 A group of scientists tested the “whiteness” of Australia’s beaches and found Hyams Beach barely made the top 10.
 Now I don’t know what to believe, and I’m too lazy to go to the book shop and look at the Guinness Book of Records for myself or verify if those scientists did their job properly (or if they even existed in the first place).

 Let’s just say it’s probably (almost definitely) not the whitest sand in the world.
 It’s as white as you need though, and it’s easily one of the best beaches I’ve been to.